Mechanistic Interpretability as Statistical Estimation: A Variance Analysis: Related Work

+\textbf{The Limits of Point-Estimate Evaluation.} Despite their grounding in causal theory, these methods produce \textbf{point estimates}: single structural summaries derived from finite data and fixed hyperparameters.
+Yet the notion of a unique, correct circuit is often ill-defined or non-identifiable \citep{mueller2025questrightmediatorsurveying, meloux2025everything}, undermining claims about recovering a ``ground-truth'' circuit.
+More broadly, \citet{méloux2025deadsalmonsaiinterpretability} argues for reframing interpretability as a problem of statistical explanation.
+Under this view, circuits should be reported with uncertainty estimates, since multiple distinct circuits may plausibly explain the same behavior.
+This shifts attention to variance: \textit{how different are the circuits that are consistent with the evidence?}

-A core challenge in MI is the absence of "ground truth" circuits, as the notion of a single correct circuit can be ill-defined or non-identifiable \citep{mueller2024questrightmediatorhistory, meloux2025everything}.
-Thus, evaluation relies on proxy metrics assessing desirable properties: \textbf{faithfulness} (how accurately the circuit reflects model behavior, often tested by perturbing or ablating the identified circuit components within the full model; \citealp{conmy2023towards, JMLR:v24:22-0142, hanna2024have, shi2024hypothesistestingcircuithypothesis}), \textbf{sufficiency/predictive power} (whether the isolated circuit can reproduce the target behavior; \citealp{netdissect2017, DBLP:journals/corr/abs-2407-03779}), \textbf{interpretability} (a qualitative assessment of understandability and alignment with intuition; \citealp{olah2020zoom}), and \textbf{sparsity/minimality} (a preference for simpler, concise circuits; \citealp{elhage2021mathematical, JMLR:v24:22-0142, dunefsky2024transcoders}).
-These criteria are often applied post-hoc and qualitatively.
+Currently, MI relies on proxy metrics to evaluate those estimates based on desirable properties: \textbf{faithfulness} (how accurately a circuit reflects model behavior, often tested by perturbing or ablating the identified components within the full model; \citealp{conmy2023towards, JMLR:v24:22-0142, hanna2024have, shi2024hypothesistestingcircuithypothesis}), \textbf{sufficiency} (whether the isolated circuit can reproduce the target behavior; \citealp{netdissect2017, DBLP:journals/corr/abs-2407-03779, shi2024hypothesis}), \textbf{interpretability} (a qualitative assessment of understandability and alignment with intuition; \citealp{olah2020zoom}), and \textbf{sparsity/minimality} (a preference for simpler, concise circuits; \citealp{elhage2021mathematical, JMLR:v24:22-0142, dunefsky2024transcoders, shi2024hypothesis}).
+While these assess the \textit{internal validity} of a discovered circuit, they do not account for its \textit{stability}.